1) What is counselling?

 9) Do you provide direct billing?

 I provide direct billing only for government employees through Veterans Affairs Canada, the Royal Canadian Mounted Police, British Columbia Emergency Health Services, and the Canadian Forces.
 For other plans, a receipt will be provided for you to submit to your insurance company for reimbursement.

 10) I live in British Columbia, but I’m quite far from your Kelowna office.
 Do you offer remote sessions?

-Yes, I provide telephone counselling and videoconferencing sessions to individuals living in British Columbia who live remotely and/or are not able to come to the office.
+Yes.
+I have been providing, and continue to provide, telephone and videoconferencing sessions to individuals living in British Columbia who live remotely and/or are not able to come to the office.
 The videoconferencing program I use is GoToMeeting.

 11) What is your cancellation policy?

 If you need to cancel or reschedule your appointment, I require two business days’ notice by telephone (not email).
 All phone calls must be received during business hours (Monday-Friday 8:30-5:00pm).
 Messages left after hours and on weekends and statutory holidays will be considered received at 8:30am the following business day.
 The regular session fee will apply to missed appointments without sufficient notification.
 Patients are required to pay for missed appointments prior to scheduling subsequent appointments.

 Please note that email is not considered to be an acceptable form of communication for cancelling and re-scheduling appointments.
 Patients who choose to email their cancellation are required to pay the regular session fee prior to scheduling subsequent appointments.